IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

  - Use personalized fields
  - Optimize your blog for search engines
- - Understand the permalinks's notions
+ - Understand the permalinks notions
  - Play with attachments